And just like that, Christmas is over. How was your celebration? Are you feeling those post-holiday blues or ready to move on to New Year’s Eve?

 I’m in that post-holiday-what-day-is-it-and-what-should-I-be-doing stage.
-It’s been wonderful spending time with family and friends who are back in town, and tonight the festivities continue with an annual cousins gathering – complete with pizza!
+It’s been wonderful spending time with family and friends who are back in town, and tonight the festivities continue with an annual cousin gathering – complete with pizza!

 Next on is the caramelized onion.
-Oh the sweet, savory, yummtastic caramelized onions.
+Oh, sweet, savory, yumtastic caramelized onions.
 Need I say more?

 Side note, if you also love gruyere, you can check on these recipes to make after your pizza: